voxel51/fiftyone/docs/source/teams/install_overview.rst

 Python SDK
 ----------

-While the :ref:`FiftyOne Teams App <team-app>` allows for countless new App-centric workflows, any existing Python-based workflows that you've fallen in love with in the open-source version of FiftyOne are still directly applicable!
+While the :ref:`FiftyOne Teams App <teams-app>` allows for countless new App-centric workflows, any existing Python-based workflows that you've fallen in love with in the open-source version of FiftyOne are still directly applicable!